Jackson-S/BF-Chip8-Compiler/README.md

 # BF -> Chip8 Compiler
 This project compiles BrainFuck Code into Chip8 assembly, which can be run on any Chip8 interpreter.

+### Web Version
+You can play around with an [online Javascript version on my website.](https://jackson-s.me/converter.html)

 ### Limitations
  - Compiled programs *must* fit within 3840 bytes.
     - An empty file is 424 bytes.